Home Influencer Marketing tiktok growth

 The Incredible Rise of TikTok – [TikTok Growth Visualization]

 The story of TikTok is a tale of two halves.
-In the West, teenagers grew up with the music-focused social app, Musical.ly.
-In the East, teenagers enjoyed Douyin (branded TikTok for the western world).
-In 2018, the apps joined together.
-There has been a meteoric rise of TikTok in a relatively short period.
+In the West, teenagers grew up with the music-focused social app, Musical.ly, while in the East, Douyin (branded as TikTok for the western world) dominated the scene.
+In 2018, these two apps merged, sparking a meteoric rise for TikTok in a remarkably short period.

-Yet, if you asked the average person about TikTok, most would claim never to have heard of it – certainly, if they are over 30 and not a parent.
-TikTok has one of the tightest demographics of any social network and remains virtually unknown to people outside that age range.
+Yet, despite its immense popularity, if you asked the average person—particularly those over 30 and not a parent—many might claim they've never even heard of TikTok.
+The app has one of the tightest demographics of any social network and remains largely unknown to those outside its core age group.

 See just How Fast TikTok has Risen to Dominance